Book today to get 10% discount off the tour price Find out more

 Free Pre-Tour Accommodation & Airport Transfer Find out more

 This Nairobi to Johannesburg & Gorillas Camping Safari starts off with game viewing in the Masai Mara National Reserve, Kenya's top game park, home to Africa's Big Five.

-Then we trek for endangered Mountain Gorillas in the rainforests of Uganda, before driving back into Kenya to visit Lake Nakuru and Naivasha national parks.
-Travel south to Arusha in Tanzania, for an optional wildlife safari to the famous Serengeti National Park and Ngorongoro Crater.
+Then we trek for endangered Mountain Gorillas in the rainforests of Uganda, before driving back to Kenya to visit Lake Nakuru and Naivasha national parks.
+Travel south to Arusha in Tanzania, for an unforgettable wildlife safari to the famous Serengeti National Park and Ngorongoro Crater.

-Reaching Dar es Salaam you can take an optional Zanzibar Island Trip to enjoy the tropical, white-sand beaches and rich Arabic-African cultural life.
+Reaching Dar es Salaam we set off on a Zanzibar Island Trip to enjoy the tropical, white-sand beaches and rich Arabic-African cultural life.
 Onwards to the shores of Lake Malawi for some relaxation and cultural encounters, before exploring the untamed South Luangwa National Park in Zambia.
-Then, view the mighty Victoria Falls and journey into Botswana to explore the game-rich Chobe National Park and head into the wild Okavango Delta on an optional camping trip.
+Then, view the mighty Victoria Falls and journey into Botswana to explore the game-rich Chobe National Park and head into the wild Okavango Delta on a camping trip.

 Crossing into South Africa we end off with superb game viewing in the world-renowned Kruger National Park, before wrapping up our safari in Johannesburg.

 During this trip you are likely to come across activities that encourage tourists to participate in lion, elephant or other wildlife interaction.
 This includes walking with lions, riding elephants and any other tourist operation putting travellers in close contact with animals that would normally live wild and separate from human contact.

 We absolutely do not encourage or endorse this type of wildlife interaction operation.
 For more information on why this is not good for Africa's wild animals, please see our detailed blog post on the subject.